kiba/Writings/atg/chp3_very_much_alive.md

 ***
 **Captain Samantha Carter**

 Captain Samantha Carter was somewhat computer literate, enough to operate safely on her own without immediately panicking.
 However, computing and tech support wasn't what she did for a living.
 That duty belonged to Chief Master Sergeant Harriman.
-The laptop of the future were in front of them, and he was the one operating the device, but even he has a slightly difficult time getting to where he needs to go.
+The laptop of the future was in front of them, and he was the one operating the device, but even he has a slightly difficult time getting to where he needs to go.

 "Where do I go right now?"
 Harriman said, speaking to a face on the screen.